JosefNemec/PlayniteDocs/docs/tutorials/extensions/vscodeWindows.md

 Use VSCode to develop Playnite extensions in Windows
 ====================================================

+> [!WARNING]
+> This guide is not up to date with the latest changes made to C# development in VS Code and therefore not all steps might be correct.
+>
+> Proper VS Code development doc will be made after Playnite transitions to modern .NET runtime with Playnite 11.

 This is a step by step tutorial to build the Playnite extensions using VSCode.

 Download and setup dependencies